-At Cornerstone Dental with Dr. Clark, our dentists offer both in-office and take-home teeth whitening options to help our Vernon patients brighten their smiles.
+At Cornerstone Dental with Dr. Clark, our dentists offer both in-office and take-home teeth whitening options to help our Vernon patients whiten their smiles.

 What is Professional Teeth Whitening?

 When you're whitening your teeth, it's important to do it in a safe and effective way.
-This can be accomplished with professional teeth whitening.
+This could be accomplished with professional teeth whitening.

 As we age, our teeth become more susceptible to staining from food and other substances.
 Our tooth enamel naturally attracts particles, and products like coffee, tea, berries and tobacco are known to stain teeth.